Is it safe to send files with DBinbox? In short: yes. It's the safest way to transfer files, and way safer than sending files over email.

 Want more technical details?
 All DBinbox traffic is encrypted with SSL through HTTPS.
 User accounts and sign-ins are protected with the open source Rails Devise gem, which hashes and salts user passwords (why is that important?).

 Credit card transactions are handled through Stripe, which is certified to PCI Service Provider Level 1.
 Credit card information is never seen by the DBinbox servers.
 Even in the extremely unlikely event of a full database breach, user credit card data would remain safe.

-Files are transferred from the user through an encrypted connection to Amazon's S3, then passed through another encrypted connection to the DBinbox servers, which send them to Dropbox's servers through a final encrypted connection.
+Files are transferred through an encrypted connection to Amazon's S3, then passed through another encrypted connection to the DBinbox servers, which send them to Dropbox's servers through a final encrypted connection.
 By default DBinbox keeps a copy of transferred files for 30 days to make sure they reached Dropbox, then irrevocably deletes them.
 If you'd like another data retention policy, shoot a quick email to support with what you need and we'll take care of it.